 Why build a community forum?

-Building a forum, especially from scratch, can be a big time investment, and the work doesn’t stop after you’ve gone live.
+Building a forum, especially from scratch, can be a big-time investment, and the work doesn’t stop after you’ve gone live.
 So beyond the obvious positives of creating an army of brand advocates, let’s take a look at the benefits of creating a successful community forum for your business.

 Every business and marketing team understands that getting a regular supply of fresh, quality content is no mean feat.
-To do it right it’s going to cost both time and money – not mention perhaps the most important factor; consistency.
+To do it right it’s going to cost both time and money – not to mention perhaps the most important factor; consistency.
 You also need to be absolutely sure what type of content your customers are interested in before you make that investment.

 Who wouldn’t want a team of happy customers regularly contributing great content to your website?